-Light: Eulychnia requires full sun or light shade to keep the plant compact with strong colored spines.
-Tends to bronze in strong light, which encourages flowering and heavy spine production.
-Light shadow my be useful in the hottest summer days.
+Light: Eulychnias require full sun or light shade for compact growth and strong colored spines.
+They tend to bronze in intense sunlight, encouraging flowering and heavy spine production.
+Light shade can be helpful on the hottest summer days.

 Fertilizer: Feed with a high potassium fertilizer in summer.

 Pests and Diseases

-Eulychnia may be attractive to a variety of insects.
-Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting-mix, with good exposure and ventilation.
+Eulychnias may be attractive to various pests.
+Still, plants in good condition should be nearly pest-free.

 - Back to genus Eulychnia